 OUT is proud of having produced graduates beyond the national borders.
-This is in compliance with the university's vision in which it aspires to become one of the leading world-class universities in the delivery of affordable and quality education through open and distance learning.
-Table 16 exhibits the distribution of international students who have graduated at the OUT since 2001.
-Until the last graduation of January 2015, the university conferred degrees, diplomas and certificates to 349 international students.
-In terms of graduate destination, about 49.9% of graduates over the last sixteen years came from Kenya and Uganda (Kenya 34.1% and Uganda 15.8%).
-Globally, the African continent has the highest percentage of OUT graduates-more than 94%.
-With the exception of the United Kingdom, Kingdom of Saudi Arabia, Switzerland, Philippines, Newzeland, Australia and Sweden.
-OUT has not been able to confer degrees, diplomas and certificates to students from other countries.
+This is in compliance with the university's vision in which it aspires to become one of the leading world-class universities in the delivery of affordable and quality education for all through open and distance learning.
+Table 16 portrays the distribution of international students who have graduated at the OUT since 2001.
+Until the last graduation of January 2016, the university conferred degrees, diplomas and certificates to 448 international students.
+In terms of graduate destination, about 59.4% of graduates over the last seventeen years came from Kenya (32.4%), Uganda (14.5%) and Rwanda (12.5%) which is coming up rapidly.
+Globally, the highest percentage of OUT graduates are in African countries i.e. more than 95.8%.
+With the exception of the following countries: Finland, France, Germany, Hong Kong, Kingdom of

+Saudi Arabia, Korea, Philippines, Sweden, Switzerland, United Kingdom and USA, OUT has not been able to confer degrees, diplomas and certificates to students from other countries.
 It is vital that the newly formed International Students' Office (ISO) develops a comprehensive publicity programme at global level in order not only to attract more international students but also to promote their pace of study.